Don Mitchell

 writer / photographer / book designer / anthropologist

 Although there were many plusses to our life in Hilo (in my childhood home) in the end we realized that Hilo wasn’t the best place for us.
 So in 2020 we sold the house on Wailuku Drive that had been in my family for 75 years, and moved to Freeville NY, which is just outside of Ithaca.
-(I’ve been assured that saying I live “in Ithaca” is OK.)
+(I’ve been assured that saying “I live in Ithaca” is OK.)

 The house on the ridge

 The driveway is .3 mile long, curves, and climbs 200′ through forest.
-Keeping it clear in the winter isn’t much fun, although I did learn to do it with an old F150 and plow.
+Keeping it clear in the winter isn’t much fun, although during the first winter I did learn to do it with an old F150 and plow.
 The rough-conditions driving that I’d learned on Mauna Kea as a boy and refined as an adult came in handy.
 As I said to a neighbor, “First gear low range is my happy place.”

 2004 F150, plow, and about a foot of snow